Atman

 In this whirlwind of ideas, Jimi Hendrix' Third Stone From The Sun gets a raga treatment which reveals a completely new perspective of his music.
 And their short requiem to Kosovo deserves a mention, a three-minute expressionist bacchanal of paralyzing noises.

-Atman is proposing the most intellectual world-music of all times.
+Atman is proposing the most intellectual world-music of all time.
 While grounded in the rhythms and melodies of the world, Atman's folk music is as austere, as complex, as sophisticated, and, ultimately, as ambitious as avantgarde music.

 In 1998 multi-instrumentalist Marek Styczynski and singer Anna Nacher started a new project, named Projekt Karpaty Magiczne.
 The group released the debut album Ethnocore (Fly Music, 1999), the soundtrack to a play, Ksiega Utopii/ The Book Of Utopia (Obuh, 1999) and Denega (Obuh, 2000), a recording based on samples of Baltic seals and other marine sounds.
 The Magic Carpathians Project, as it was renamed for western audiences, plays an ambient, cosmic, jazz version of Atman's pan-ethnic music.